changepack/changepack/README.md

 ## Features

+* **Write release notes 10x faster with AI.** Leverage OpenAI’s [ChatGPT](https://openai.com/blog/chatgpt) to publish your content in seconds.
-* **Pull commits from GitHub**.
-Changepack allows you to link changelogs with your GitHub activity, making it easy to track progress.
+* **Pull commits from GitHub.** Changepack allows you to link changelogs with your GitHub activity, making it easy to track progress.
+(GitLab coming soon!)
-* **Write release notes 10x faster with AI.** Leverage OpenAI’s [ChatGPT](https://openai.com/blog/chatgpt) to write your content in seconds.
+* **Retrieve issues from Linear.** We connect changelogs to project management tools of your choice, allowing ChatGPT to stay informed about your current tasks.
+(Other tools coming soon.)
 * **Monthly automated summaries.** Each month, Changepack handpicks the most notable updates and creates a release note draft for you to review and publish.
 ## Build and run locally